Your Rights

 Summary of Your Rights

-- Participate in decisions related to your care
+- You have the right to participate in decisions related to your care

 - See or get copies of your medical record